almetica/almetica-launcher/README.md

 TERA client to get it connected to the pipe.
 This is needed, since the pipe name contains the PID of the TERA client.
 The pipe name is: ```\\.\pipe\$PIDcout```.

+The exact function of the pipe is yet unknown

 ## License

 Licensed under GPL version 3.